-Rural Health Spotlight: Bassett Healthcare's School-based Healthcare Program
+Rural Health Spotlight: Bassett Healthcare's SBHC Program

 During its site visit to Cobleskill, the Committee heard from Jane Hamilton and Gayle Wheeler, both of whom represent Bassett Healthcare's (Bassett) SBHC program.
-Staffed by licensed clinical social workers, physician assistants, nurse practitioners, physicians, nurses, dentists, a dietician, office staff, and a care coordinator, Bassett's network of 20 rural SBHC provides high-quality, comprehensive primary, mental, and dental health care to students (Pre-K-12th grade) at 15 schools in 4 counties.
+Staffed by licensed clinical social workers, physician assistants, nurse practitioners, physicians, nurses, dentists, a dietician, office staff, and a care coordinator, Bassett's network of 20 rural SBHC provides highquality, comprehensive primary, mental, and dental health care to students (Pre-K-12th grade) at 15 schools in 4 counties.

-With support from HRSA's Telehealth Network Grant Program, Bassett's SBHC Program is increasing access to care using telehealth, connecting patients to pediatric specialty services, including psychiatry, or linking them to non-medical services such as registered dieticians.
+With support from HRSA's Telehealth Network Grant Program, Bassett's SBHC Program is increasing access to care by connecting patients with pediatric specialty services including psychiatry and linking them with to a registered dietician via telehealth.

-xiii Since the original ACE Study was published, a variety of adapted and expanded ACE surveys have been developed.
+Estimates on opening an SBHC can range from \$49,750 to \$128,250 with average operating costs during viii Since the original ACE Study was published, a variety of adapted and expanded ACE surveys have been developed.